Demmythetechie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 6: This program prints underscore based on the argument in the function.
 Task 7: This program prints backslash based on the argument in the function.
 Task 8: This program prints a square of using # based on the argument in the function.
+Task 9: This program conduct a fizz buzz test with conditions of multiples.